corley/ng-startup-documentation/docs/04-grunt.md

 Plase read official [documentation](https://github.com/vojtajina/grunt-bump) for GruntJS.

-> Grunt helps you to write better code, notifyng when you do js syntax error or wrong practices that could affect the minification of the app.
+> Grunt helps you to write better code, notifiyng when you do js syntax error or wrong practices that could affect the minification of the app.

 ### List of Grunt dependencies